nkoep/nkoep.net/posts/adaboost-regressor.md

 on the *boosting* principle.
 Boosting techniques consider a collection of so-called *weak learners* which collaborate in a clever way to form accurate predictions.
-A weak learner is a predictor which in itself only has limited predictive power, often constructed by restricting the complexity of a more expressive model.
+A weak learner is a predictor which by itself only has limited predictive power.
+Weak learners are usually based on more expressive models such as decision trees whose complexity is intentionally limited.
 Consequently, the philosophy at the heart of boosting is *strength in numbers*, meaning that the power of the ensemble is due to the different strengths and weaknesses of its individual members.

-As described in the previous post, the estimators in a random forest ensemble are all trained in isolation.
+As we discussed last time, the estimators in a random forest ensemble are all trained in isolation.
-The improved predictive performance over simple decision trees is achieved by randomizing the training set for each estimator, and averaging the individual predictions of each tree, a process known as *bagging*.
+The improved predictive performance and generalizability over simple decision trees is achieved by randomizing the training set for each estimator, and averaging the individual predictions of each tree.
+This process is known as *bagging*.
 In contrast, boosting uses the information of how well the previous estimator in the ensemble performed on the training set to construct the next estimator.
-AdaBoost is a particular type of boosting algorithm which attempts to train a weak learner that performs better on training examples that the previous learner performed poorly on.

-In this post, we will discuss the most popular version of AdaBoost for regression commonly known as *AdaBoost.R2* as described in the [paper](https://dl.acm.org/doi/10.5555/645526.657132) "Improving Regressors Using Boosting Techniques" by H. Drucker.
+In this post, we will introduce the most popular version of AdaBoost for regression, commonly known as *AdaBoost.R2* as described in the [paper](https://dl.acm.org/doi/10.5555/645526.657132) "Improving Regressors Using Boosting Techniques" by H. Drucker.
 Note that even though the post focuses on tree-based regression methods, we